plasmaofthedawn/pladcl/readme.md

 ### states

-states are the main entry point. the program takes in a file (turned into a stream of numbers) and for every character will call whatever state it's in (it always starts at the first state). states can be swapped between using the global function `set_state`
+states are usually the main entry point. the program takes in a file (turned into a stream of numbers) and for every character will call whatever state it's in (it always starts at the first state). states can be swapped between using the global function `set_state`

+if there are no states in a file, the program will be considered stateless this means that no extra code will be generated asied from the `program_start` and `program_end` interrupts

 ### functions

-function blocks are blocks of code that can be called from anywhere. i could have inlined this but meh. no user functions cannot have parameters
+function blocks are blocks of code that can be called from anywhere. no user functions cannot have parameters (use the stack for that).

 ### interrupts